 Continue to walk pass the old Mo Tak village which is the valley area.
 You will see a public toilet.
 There, you have 2 choices: 1) Take the stairs up the hill, or 2) Continue on towards Tung O where there is more gentle path up the hill.

 Option 1 is more than 1,000 steps up the barren hill.
 So be prepared if you take this route.
 As you reach the top, you may take in the spectacular view of Lamma Island, Lantau island on the west and South of Hong Kong island.
 The puppy rock is the landmark of the hill while many other boulders resemble the look of a tortoise, eagle’s beak and other objects.
 Some imagination and observation angles are needed!

 Shek Pai Wan – the Longest Beach of Lamma Island

 When you decent downhill, there is a choice to go the Tung O or Sok Kwu Wan.
 Tung O is a bay with a long stretch of sandy beach called Shek Pai Wan.
 “Shek Pai” means a line of rocks.
 There is indeed a long stretch of beach with lots of rocks on this sandy bay.
 There are a couple of eateries where you may get some refreshment, tofu pudding or light meal.

 From here, you may simply walk back to Sok Kwu Wan via Tung O village.
 It takes about 30-40 minutes.

 Aberdeen Ferry to Mo Tat Wan

 There are regular ferries between Aberdeen and Sok Kwu Wan (stop over at Mo Tat Wan) every day.
 The frequency is every 1.5~2 hours from Monday to Saturday, and more on Sundays and public holidays.
-Please check here for the details.
+Please check the ferry schedule for the details.